Too Cute (TV series): Synopsis

 "The following program contains material that is just too cute.
 Viewer discretion is advised."

+Before the show cuts to a commercial break (4/5), the viewer is presented with a preview of coming events as well as a "Too Cute Quiz," a question concerning animal breeds.
+Once the show returns from the break, the correct answer is given along with an explanation or comment about it, before resuming the episode.
+After the last commercial break, the scene shows every pet going to their forever home, during which also recaps from the animal's birth to now.
+At the end of each episode, an epilogue is shown of the pets that stand out from each litter or animal group, and where are they today.

 It was announced that Too Cute returned for a third season with new episodes that aired on August 3, 2013.
 Also, Animal Planet partnered up with the Washington Animal Rescue League to launch the "Too Cute Kitten Cam" for online viewing.